yairdaon/infections/README.md

 which is an open-source tool.
 If you run Ubuntu (or any Unix OS, I think, including MacOS) you should be able to install it easily.

 Run the script - the bash script merger.sh just does everything, provided you have all the data in place.
 In Ubuntu, do

-chmod + x merger.sh
+chmod +x merger.sh
 ./merger.sh

-This should work in any Debian (probably), any Linux (possibly) MacOS (potentially) and Windows (actually, it won't).
+This should work in any Debian (probably), any Linux (possibly), MacOS (potentially) and Windows (actually, it won't).